Enumeration

 }

-The enumeration values will be saved in the database as
+The enumeration values will be saved in the database as int.

 Default Conversion

-as a conversion to all enumerations if being used to the non-model based operations (i.e.: ExecuteScalar, ExecuteNonQuery and ExecuteReader).
-However, you can always override the value by simply setting the Converter
+By default, the library is using the DbType.String as a conversion to all enumerations if being used to the non-model based operations (i.e.: ExecuteScalar, ExecuteNonQuery and ExecuteReader).
+You can override this behavior by simply setting the EnumDefaultDatabaseType

-to any DbType
+to any DbType.

-The library is intelligent enough to understand your table schema, if you call any model-based operations (i.e.: Query, Update, Merge, etc), the default conversion is not used as it has already projected the correct database type to be passed/parsed based the underlying table schema.
+If you call any model-based operations (i.e.: Query, Update, Merge, etc), the default conversion is not used as it has already projected the correct database type to be passed/parsed based the underlying table schema.

 PropertyHandler